 _.difference | difference |

-The API surface is similar.
-Most migrations are a find-and-replace on import paths.
+The API surface is similar, and most migrations feel like a find-and-replace on import paths.

 Switching